 Many software providers offer free test versions of their products.
 Use these offers intensively:

-- Time limit: However, pay attention to the duration of the trial version and whether you have to cancel in time to avoid costs.
+- Time limit: However, pay attention to the trial period and whether you need to cancel in time to avoid costs.

 - Functional restrictions: Check whether the test version contains all the required functions.